siddharth-pro/gitSiddharth.github.io/serialfpga.md

 ![UART Transaction](/assets/images/UART_timing_diagram.svg.png)

 * In UART the data transmission and receiving takes place without a common clock between the two devices.
 Hence the two devices must work at the same speed called baud rate.
-In this project the baud rate of UART is considered to be 19200.
+In this project the baud rate of the UART is considered to be 19200.
 Using baud rate and FPGA clock frequency, the clock per bit is calculated: clock per bit = (clock frequency/baud rate)

 For Spartan 3E FPGA board: